-Is there a charge to use Interlibrary Loan?
+Is there a fee to use Interlibrary Loan?

 Can I request a book that is held at Cornell but currently checked out?

-Please use Borrow Direct as your primary source to request loans of Cornell-owned items that are checked out.
-If the material you need is not available from Borrow Direct you may submit a request on Interlibrary Loan.
+Yes!
+If you submit a request for a loan of an item that Cornell has but is currently checked out, your request will first go to Borrow Direct.
+If the material you need is not available from Borrow Direct, your request will be submitted to Interlibrary Loan.
 However, in some cases it may be faster to recall the Cornell copy.
-If you recall the Cornell copy please contact the Interlibrary Loan office to cancel your request.
+If you recall the Cornell copy, please contact the Interlibrary Loan office to cancel your request.